 There is a whole network of paths to explore on Victoria’s Peak.
 If you go to the right (facing the shopping center) it is a short walk to some of the best views of the skyline.
 Of course, this section does get crowded but if you walk a little further you should be able to find a good spot for photos.

 If you prefer you can also go to Terrace 428 where you can check out the view from the top of the shopping center.
 You can buy a package tram ticket that includes it or pay 48 HKD if you buy a ticket separately.
 We decided to skip.
 I am not sure if the view from the Victoria Peak tower is much better from what you get on the path?
 Plus, we were tight on time.
 If you have more flexibility with your schedule, I would definitely recommend spending more time on the Peak or checking out some of the other Instagram friendly spots in Hong Kong.

-So after we walked around a bit, it was time to head back down.
+After we explored the Victoria Peak hiking trails a bit, it was time to head back down.
 We went to check out the line for the tram and were told it would be about 20-30 minute wait.
 Not too bad, so we decided to wait.
 Soon, we were in the boarding area.
 The tram pulled up and I realized the seats are all facing backwards.
 I thought maybe the seats would turn around but no. To be honest, I was a little worried about going down the steep hill backwards, but there wasn’t much of a choice.

 - If the line to take the tram up is too long, take a taxi, but make sure to use the meter.